digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 There are many other uses.

-In the Early Access implementation, the PQS provides a unidirectional path for exporting data from the ledger event stream to a PostgreSQL data store.
+In the Early Access implementation, the PQS provides a unidirectional path for exporting data from the ledger event stream to a PostgreSQL datastore.
 Data is exported in an append-only fashion and provides a stable view of data for purposes such as point-in-time queries.

-Early Access Purpose and Limitations
+Early Access purpose and limitations
 ************************************

 The Early Access (EA) release allows users to learn about the architecture and programming model of the PQS.
 This enhancement to the participant node provides new capabilities that can take time to explore.
 The EA release is not fully production ready, but it will rapidly become enterprise-hardened.
 Since applications take time to develop, the EA version is recommended for learning and development.
 As enhancements are made and gaps are closed, a new patch release will be provided.